smabdullah/post-install-windows/README.md

 2. Visit the [Chocolatey package repository](https://community.chocolatey.org/packages) to find the package names for your desired applications (e.g., googlechrome for Chrome)
 3. Add these package names to your configuration file.

-### Step 4: Intall Packages from the Configuration File
+### Step 4: Install Packages from the Configuration File
 1. Open a terminal as an administrator.
 2. Run the following command to install all the packages:
 ```bash